All About Engraved Nameplates4 Comments

 Both metals are excellent in tough environments and can hold up to a variety of substances.
 They are easy to install with a specific adhesive or simple rivet holes.
 Text is readable, with high visibility and there are design options that help you display information clearly.

-When we compare these two metals, three characteristics come to the forefront.
+When we compare aluminum vs. stainless steel, three characteristics come to the forefront.
 Some significant features of aluminum and stainless steel are their durability, weight and the available methods of customization.

 The durability of a nameplate is especially important for people working in rough environments.
 Highly acidic, caustic or chemically reactive environments can cause signs to wear away or stain.
 If you work with dangerous substances, nameplates are especially critical to identifying what is inside certain containers, which rooms are off-limits and more.
 They can prevent dangerous situations from happening by keeping everyone informed.

 Less hazardous environments may have trouble keeping signs clear as well from general wear and tear, fading or spilling, which could cause stains or rust to develop and impede a sign’s legibility.
 Other environments that can cause excessive stress to metal nameplates include those where it may see scratches, dents or moisture.
 If operating procedures make scratches and dents a hazard, you’ll need a tough metal that is resistant to this kind of physical damage.
 Moisture can cause problems for some metals too, but both aluminum nameplates and stainless steel nameplates will not corrode in water.